 Getting from contract agreement to successful contract completion.

-This interactive two-day programme examines the contract after it has been signed, when it cannot be revised and has to be implemented as written.
-It focuses on giving you the necessary knowledge, tools and processes to be able to read and review contracts.
-The course will give you the understanding and skills to communicate to others, internally and externally, the ‘as sold’ contract meaning to ensure that all promises are completed and that all parties remain within the protection of the legal agreement and go in with their eyes open about the possible risks, liabilities and consequences if promises are broken.
+This interactive programme will examine the contract after it has been signed and has to be implemented as written and will focus on giving you the necessary knowledge, tools and processes to be able to read and review contracts.
+It will also give you the understanding and skills to communicate to others, internally and externally, the ‘as sold’ contract meaning to ensure that all promises are completed and that all parties remain within the protection of the legal agreement and are aware of the possible risks, liabilities and consequences if promises are broken.

-Understanding the structure of a legal contract from the contract managers’ perspective
+Understanding the structure of a legal contract from the contracts manager’s perspective

 Recognising the promises of the contracting parties and their implications

 PRACTICAL EXERCISE: Reviewing a scope of supply – identifying and interpreting the promises of each party and reviewing ambiguity

 Risk identification and management to ensure contract completion